ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

 **AWS CloudTrail**
-	is primarily used for IT audits and API logging of all of your AWS resources.
+	\- is primarily used for IT audits and API logging of all of your AWS resources.
-	It does not have the capability to trace and analyze user requests as they travel through your Amazon API Gateway APIs, unlike AWS X-Ray.
+	\- It does not have the capability to trace and analyze user requests as they travel through your Amazon API Gateway APIs, unlike AWS X-Ray.
-	When activity occurs in your AWS account, that activity is recorded in a CloudTrail event.
+	\- When activity occurs in your AWS account, that activity is recorded in a CloudTrail event.
 You can easily view events in the CloudTrail console by going to **Event history**.
 Event history allows you to view, search, and download the past 90 days of supported activity in your AWS account.
 In addition, you can create a CloudTrail trail to further archive, analyze, and respond to changes in your AWS resources.
-	A **AWS CloudTrail trail** is a configuration that enables delivery of events to an Amazon S3 bucket that you specify.
+	\- A **AWS CloudTrail trail** is a configuration that enables delivery of events to an Amazon S3 bucket that you specify.
-	By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).
+	\- By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).
+	\- can be used for track all of the activities of all AWS resources(regional services like EC2, S3, RDS etc.) in all regions, with **multi-region trail** enabled(`--is-multi-region-trail` in your AWS CLI command). to track global services such as IAM, CloudFront, AWS WAF, and Route 53, add the `--include-global-service-events` parameter in your AWS CLI command.
-	**types of events that you configure your CloudTrail for:**
+\- **types of events that you configure your CloudTrail for:**
 		**Management Events** provide visibility into management operations that are performed on resources in your AWS account.
 		**Data Events**, provide visibility into the resource operations performed on or within a resource

 **AWS X-Ray**
 	used to trace and analyze user requests as they travel through your Amazon API Gateway APIs to the underlying services.